South Bank London

 The award-winning Garden Cafe is another major reason to pay a visit.
 This acclaimed restaurant serves modern British and European cuisine with a regularly changing menu that uses the best seasonal produce available locally.
 The setting is an elegant contemporary pavilion and courtyard garden.
 At the helm is head chef Myles Donaldson, a veteran of some of London's most celebrated modern British restaurants including St. John Bread & Wine and Noble Rot.

 There is a small Garden Museum gift shop selling a range of books themed around gardening, flowers, garden design and horticultural history.
-There are some lovely botanical-themed gift cards and prints as well as prettily packaged giftable heirloom seed packets.
+There are some lovely botanical-themed gift cards and prints, as well as a small selection of giftable heirloom seed packets.

 Getting there